Portuguese president to arrive in Goa on Sat on 2-day visit

 will be signed between Portugal based 'Aguas de Portugal' and Goa Public Works Department.

-Later during the evening, Souza would inaugurate a seminar on urban designs organised by state-run Imagine Panaji
+Later during the evening, Sousa would inaugurate a seminar on urban designs organized by state-run Imagine Panaji

 Smart City Development Limited.
 He will attend a dinner hosted by Goa Governor Satya

-Pal Malik on Saturday evening at Raj Bhavan, and on Sunday Souza will visit Santa Monica Church and Museum of Christian
+Pal Malik on Saturday evening at Raj Bhavan, and on Sunday Sousa will visit Santa Monica Church and Museum of Christian

 Art at Old Goa.
 He will be leaving Goa on Sunday, officials said.